story645/proposal/draft/outline.md

 4. concurrency

 what does this model give in this context?
+ - side convo about data visualization is a profunctor
 ### abstract:
 1. what it is: functional model
 2. what it does: language for formalizing constraints